javianng/AdVizor/README.md

      - impressions
      - ctr
      - conversion_rate
+   - Additional demographic and device data from the dataset can be used by customizing the data model

-2. **Import data through the admin interface**
+3. **Import data through the admin interface**
    - Log in to the admin interface
    - Navigate to the Advertisement section
-   - Use the "Import" button to upload your CSV file
+   - Use the "Import" button to upload your processed CSV file

 ## Using the Dashboard